safesoftware/FMETraining/ServerAuthoring3SelfServe/Exercise4.md

 If you don't do that, then the Data Download will consist of the output of the JPEG Writer.
 Since that is not connected, there will be no output and so no zip file!

-Once published locate the workspace in the FME Server web interface and run it.
+Once published, locate the workspace in the FME Server web interface and run it.

 Choose different options for output format and coordinate system to see what happens in the output.